kuma35/thinking-forth-jp/sphinx/chapter5.rst

 Some folks make it a policy to use this approach on any screen that changes , so they don’t have to worry about it.

-prefers to define to invoke after loading.
+Moore prefers to define to invoke after loading.
 This approach simplifies the screen’s contents because you don’t have to worry about resetting.

 Spacing and Indentation
 -----------------------